Online school put US kids behind. Some adults have regrets. | Federal News Network

+BOSTON (AP) — As the harmful effects of extended pandemic school closures become more apparent, some educators and parents have regrets.

-Preliminary test scores around the country confirm what Kargbo witnessed: The longer many students studied remotely, the less they learned.
-Some educators and parents are questioning decisions in cities from Boston to Chicago to Los Angeles to remain online long after clear evidence emerged that schools weren’t COVID-19 super-spreaders — and months after life-saving adult vaccines became widely available.
+They’re questioning decisions in cities across the U.S. to remain online long after clear evidence emerged that schools weren’t COVID-19 super-spreaders — and months after life-saving adult vaccines became widely available.

+In Chicago, Marla Williams initially supported the school system’s decision to instruct students online during the fall of 2020.
+Williams, a single...

 There are fears for the futures of students who don’t catch up.
 They run the risk of never learning to read, long a precursor for dropping out of school.
 They might never master simple algebra, putting science and tech fields out of reach.
 The pandemic decline in college attendance could continue to accelerate, crippling the U.S. economy.

-In a sign of how inflammatory the debate has become, there’s sharp disagreement among educators, school leaders and parents even about how to label the problems created by online school.
+In a sign of how inflammatory the debate has become, there’s sharp disagreement even about how to label the problems created by online school.
 “Learning loss” has become a lightning rod.
-Some fear the term might brand struggling students or cast blame on teachers, and they say it overlooks the need to save lives during a pandemic.
+Some fear it might brand struggling students or cast blame on teachers, and they say it overlooks the need to save lives during a pandemic.

 Regardless of what it’s called, the casualties of Zoom school are real.